 Despite the brand name, all of their shoes are vegan.
 Some of their shoes are made in Britain so if you are based in the UK, you know you are supporting the local economy and can actually visit them in their store in Brighton.

 On their website they have a huge sale section showing off their fantastic range of Vegetarian Shoes.
-This makes Vegetarian Shoes a great affordable option for purchasing your next vegan leather item from.
+This makes Vegetarian Shoes a great affordable option for purchasing your next pair of shoes.

 Vegan Leather Bags